Making a professional conduct allegation against a CIfA accredited professional or Registered Organisation

 The first assessment stage of reviewing any allegation is for the Institute to decide whether the matter relates to the Code of conduct and/or whether it could be more appropriately resolved

 - by discussion amongst parties, or perhaps arbitration or mediation

 - referring the matter to the police or other authorities (see below)

 CIfA will not get involved in contractual or professional disputes, only allegations of professional misconduct by individuals or Registered Organisations.

 - Raise your concerns with the person or organisation before making a complaint: use any appropriate procedures

 - Contact CIfA informally to ask advice

 - Check your allegation relates to professional and ethical behaviour in relation to archaeological affairs and the study and care of the historic environment covered by the CIfA Code of conduct and/or regulations and standards

-- Complete the allegation form or supply the required information identifying the parts of the CIfA Code of conduct/standards/regulations your complaint relates to and provide evidence to support this.
-Make sure the information you supply is clearly set and explained.
+- Complete the allegation form or supply the required information identifying the parts of the CIfA Code of conduct/standards/regulations/policy your complaint relates to and provide evidence to support this.
+Make sure the information you supply is clearly set and explained -

 Complaints against CIfA